No Stone Left Alone in Poland

 On September 1, 2017, No Stone Left Alone will be partnering with local school children in Krakow, Poland to honour allied soldiers and those that served in the Canadian Armed Forces.
 Many of these soldiers did not return home to Canada, and are buried in Krakow Rakowicki Cemetery in Poland.

 The ceremony will begin at 10:00 am with students and dignitaries singing the Polish and Canadian national anthems, participating in a commitment to remember, followed by students laying poppies on military head stones.
+Click here for the No Stone Left Alone Rakowicki Cemetery Sequence of Events.

 Thomas A. Lukaszuk, B.Ed., ICD.D